Gardo House: John Taylor

-On January 5, 1882, the Deseret News published a rebuttal to the Tribune's scathing editorial.
+On January 5, 1882, the Deseret News published a rebuttal to the Tribunes scathing editorial.
 The newspaper pointed out Taylor had taken up his residence in the Gardo House in response to the vote of the Mormon people and that he, as church president, should be taken care of considering the adversity which he personally endured, he was with Joseph Smith the day he was killed back in 1844, and hoped to do so at a level that those in "Church and State elsewhere" were.

 Taylor himself also wrote a letter, published in the Deseret News, expressing his feelings about the situation.
 He reminded critics of his initial reluctance to move to the Gardo House and his concern that his occupancy of the mansion would place an intolerable barrier between him and church members.
 Taylor acknowledged that his family had also been opposed to the move, preferring their own homes and familiar surroundings.
 He explained he had eventually been persuaded that "Zion should become the praise of the whole earth, and that we in this land should take a prominent and leading part in the arts, sciences, architecture, literature, and in everything that would tend to ... exalt and ennoble Zion.
 [It is the president's duty] to take the lead in everything that is calculated to ... place Zion where she ought to be, first and foremost among the peoples."

 Both newspapers were correct in implying that the issue of the Gardo House was much broader than the mere occupation of the mansion by a Mormon leader.
 To Mormons, who had celebrated their church's jubilee in April 1880, the house was a symbol of achievement.
 It was tangible proof that the persecutions and hardships they had endured over the past fifty years were not in vain.
 On the other hand, many non-Mormons viewed Taylor's installation in the home as a threat in the continuing struggle for economic and political supremacy.